 Use of packaging in posting

 Excessive use of packing can be harmful to the environment and builds up the need for more landfill sites.
 In an effort to reduce our packaging they are dispatched with minimum packaging and enough to arrive safely without damage to the product inside.
 Larger orders are shipped using recycled cardboard, paper sealing tape and packed with shredded cardboard to avoid the use of plastic and ensure all packaging can be fully and easily recycled.
+We are also changing gift packing by removing all plastic and replacing with recyclable cardboard.
 Thankfully a hot water bottle whether rubber, PVC or Eco biodegradable will not suffer breakage in transit and very safe to ship without the need for excessive packaging.
 All packaging, labels and information supplied will be fully recyclable but please bear in mind that some safety information and microwavable instructions should be retained for future reference.

 Leave your email address here and we will keep you informed of all new products as they are released